Arabic Online offers a range of Arabic tests, certificates and digital badges.

-- After each unit of the Beginner to Intermediate Course
+These are available after each unit of the Beginner to Intermediate Course.

 The tests check whether you have understood and can work with the content of a particular unit.
 They monitor your progress through the course.

 If you do not succeed in the test, it is advisable to work through the unit again.

 Arabic achievement tests with certificates and digital badges